What Is Polygamy?

-Group marriage is another form of polygamy where a household may consist of a mix of different sexes.
-Some religious sects, including Mormons and Muslims, believe in having more than one wife.
+Group marriage is another form of polygamy in which a household may consist of a mix of people of different genders.
+Also, some individuals in various religious groups, such as Mormons, may have more than one wife.
 People in many other countries around the world may also participate in polygamous relationships.
 In the United States, however, the law allows for only two partners to be legally married.
-This means that the individuals who do practice this type of relationship do so without being legally married to more than one woman.
-Instead, they are married in the eyes of their community, their god, their families, and themselves.
+This means that the individuals who do practice this type of relationship do so without being legally married to more than one person.
+Instead, they may be married in the eyes of their community, their families, and themselves.

 What Is Polygamy?
 Where Is Polygamy Practiced?

 Polygamy is fairly rare throughout the world, with roughly 2% of the global population practicing polygamy.
 Polygamy is technically illegal in the United States, although it is decriminalized in many states, such as Utah.
-Some polygamous relationships may not have a legal marriage by law, but they consider themselves a spouse-like relationship with multiple partners.
+Some polygamous relationships may not have a legal marriage by law, but they consider themselves to be in a spouse-like relationship with multiple partners.
 Polygamy is illegal in most countries or at least not officially recognized.
 However, according to a Pew Research study, polygamy is legal in some countries.